When You Want It NOW

 And what about things that take a little longer?
 A home-cooked meal, an auto trip, a handwritten note, a conversation?
 We become "too busy" for those things, and let takeout or frozen meals, speeding, and likes and emojis do that work for us.

-A world addicted to speed is not very pleasant.
-It makes us pushy and short-tempered.
+A world addicted to speed isn't very pleasant.
+It makes us pushy, anxious, and short-tempered.
 Our bodies and nervous systems are constantly on high alert, and don't handle the too-frequent doses of "fight or flight" hormones very well.
-And lasting relationships built on care and trust don't form from texts and rushed exchanges.
+And lasting relationships built on care and trust don't flourish on terse texts and rushed exchanges.

 I'm not exempt from all of this.
 I have a habit of impatience, and I need to deal with that.
 So how can I practice something different?